-FCC Cell Phone Radiation Tests Found High Radiation
+The FCC Withheld Cell Phone Radiation Tests That Found High Radiation

-FCC Cell Phone Radiation Tests Found High Radiation
+The FCC Withheld Cell Phone Radiation Tests That Found High Radiation

-Internal documents released in 2023 found that the Federal Communications Commission (FCC) found some cell phones exceed its own radiation limits when carried close to the body, challenging long-standing assumptions about cell phone safety.
-The agency’s internal tests at 2 mm—similar to a phone in a pocket—revealed SAR levels above federal limits, yet the findings were never disclosed to the public.
+Internal documents released in 2023 found that the Federal Communications Commission (FCC) found some cell phones exceed the FCC’s own cell phone radiofrequency (RF) radiation limits when tested as if they were carried close to the body.
+The agency’s laboratory tests used a 2 mm distance position—similar to a phone in a pocket—measured RF radiation levels above federal limits, yet the findings were never disclosed to the public.

-The FOIA documents (FOIA Control Nos.
-2023-000281 and 2023-000325) reveal that the FCC had tested several Apple, Samsung, Blu, and Motorola smartphone models for radiation exposure levels when the phones, specifically in positions mimicking the cell phone in the pocket (at 2 mm from the body).
+The FOIA documents reveal that the FCC had secretly tested several Apple, Samsung, Blu, and Motorola smartphone models for RF radiation exposure levels after the Chicago Tribune released an investigative report finding high radiation.

 The FCC witheld tests results from the public

 The FCC found that most of the phone models they tested in the pocket (2 mm) position exceeded the FCC’s cell phone radiation SAR limits.
-However, the FCC labeled the cell phone radiation SAR findings in a spreadsheet as “confidential” and did not publicly share the results, even in numerous court proceedings that centered on the issue of radiation exposure to people when a phone is in the pocket or very close to the body.
+SAR is a measure of the rate of RF radiation absorption into tissue.
+However, the FCC labeled the cell phone radiation SAR findings in a spreadsheet as “confidential” and did not publicly share the results.
+The FCC even omitted its findings in numerous court proceedings that centered on the issue of RF radiation exposure to people when a phone is in the pocket or very close to the body.

 The FCC launched cell phone tests after the Chicago Tribune found high radiation

 The FCC’s 2019 cell phone in the pocket radiation tests were conducted in response to an August 21, 2019, Chicago Tribune investigation that reported phones tested in close body contact (2 mm) exceeded FCC’s radiation limits several-fold.
-After the Chicago Tribune report was published, the FCC then tested the same cell phone models, the Tribune had tested in two positions:
+After the Chicago Tribune report was published, the FCC then tested the same cell phone models that the Tribune had tested in two usage positions:

 1. As if the cell phone were in the pocket position (2 mm)